Definition tables¶

 -- If schematic is a string, it is the filepath relative to the current

--- working directory of the specified Minetest schematic file.
+-- working directory of the specified Luanti schematic file.

 -- Could also be the ID of a previously registered schematic.